 The Gay Travel Experience: Osaka, Japan

 Although it is not common for anyone to show public affection in Japan, the casual kiss on the cheek or short hand hold didn’t turn any heads.

 Gay Osaka: Hotels & Where to Stay

-I stayed in an Airbnb in Kitahama, near the Yodoyabashi Metro stop.
+I stayed in an apartment rental in Kitahama, near the Yodoyabashi Metro stop.
 This is the northern end of the financial district.
 I chose this area for the easy transit access to both busy areas of Osaka.